 We may rightly ask how God's love is demonstrated by giving Messiah to die for the ungodly.
 Would it not be more natural to say that Messiah's love was demonstrated?
 But here we have, as often, the accepted theological axiom of the Apostle, that the Father and the Messiah are one, so that what the Messiah does can be rightly accredited to the Father, and vice versa.
 It is for this very reason that the Apostle can say, without hesitation or explanation, that God purchased the church "with His own blood" (Acts 20:28).
-144 Thus, as far as the Apostle is concerned, the pain and suffering which the Messiah underwent on behalf of since the term was used in this way and the presence of the article before $\dot{\alpha}\gamma\alpha\theta$ oũ, agathou, might suggest this usage.
+Thus, as far as the Apostle is concerned, the pain and suffering which the Messiah underwent on behalf of those for whom He died was no less the pain and suffering of the Father, and that in the death of the Messiah the Father's love is surely demonstrated as is the love of Yeshua for His own.